 In response to the need to finance capital equipment and general corporate expenditures including working capital needs, the Company has needed to borrow funds.
 As a result, the Company has loans payable outstanding.
 With loans payable outstanding and the required payments, the Company will need to monitor its cash on hand, and its investing activities in response to the level of debt and scheduled loan repayments.
-The debt requires repayments of principal and interest of approximately US\$4.9M in 2022.
+The debt requires repayments of principal and interest of approximately US\$12.0M in 2024.
 The Company has in the past been able to repay debt from cash on hand and cash flow generated from operations, however, there is no certainty that the Company will continue to generate positive cash flow from operations.
-As at December 31, 2022, the Company had US\$14.4M of cash and US\$10.0M still available on the US\$10.0M Revolving Line of Credit, US\$0.5M still available on the US\$6.0M Medium Term Loan and US\$2.0M still available on the US\$4.0M Medium Term Loan.
+As at December 31, 2023, the Company had US\$15.6M of cash and US\$NIL available on the US\$10.0M Revolving Line of Credit, US\$0.5M still available on the US\$6.0M Medium Term Loan and US\$2.0M still available on the US\$4.0M Medium Term Loan.
+As at March 3, 2024, the Company had US\$4.0M available on the US\$10.0M Revolving Line of Credit and US\$7.5M still available on the US\$7.5M Medium Term Loan.